torvalds/linux/Documentation/driver-api/pinctl.rst

 quickly poking some registers.

-The pins are allocated for your device when you issue the devm_pinctrl_get() call, after this you should be able to see this in the debugfs listing of all pins.
+The pins are allocated for your device when you issue the devm_pinctrl_get() call, after this you should be able to see this in the defs listing of all pins.

 NOTE: the pinctrl system will return -EPROBE_DEFER if it cannot find the